Skip to main content Skip to main content

 For information on Healthy Donegal visit:

-The period 1912 – 1923 is perhaps one of the most important in Irish history.
-The events that occurred during this decade transformed the island of Ireland and have had a lasting legacy on Irish politics and society up to the present day.
+The period 1919-1925 is perhaps one of the most important in Irish history.
+The events that occurred transformed the island of Ireland and have had a lasting legacy on Irish politics and society up to the present day.
+This publication traces the events of this tumultuous period in our history and its impact on Donegal.

 ;